What can I expect from an in-house clinic?

 (An asterisk following the clinic name indicates that a CLI is required to participate)

-Under the supervision of Professor Lois Ragsdale, students in the Criminal Defense Clinic represent indigent clients charged with misdemeanors in county courts in Duval County.
-Pre-requisites for this Clinic include Criminal Procedure,Professional Responsibility and Evidence.
+Criminal Defense Clinic *Under the supervision of Professor Lois Ragsdale, students in the Criminal Defense Clinic represent indigent clients charged with misdemeanors in county courts in Duval County.
+Pre-requisites for this Clinic include Criminal Procedure and Evidence.
+Evidence may be taken contemporaneously with professor permission.
 Students will have the opportunity to interview and counsel clients, conduct fact investigation and pre-trial discovery, draft pleadings and motions, negotiate and participate in court hearings and trials.